-Les Paul would have celebrated his 102st today.
+Les Paul would have celebrated his 103rd birthday on June 9.
 And for those of you who have played a Les Paul for years--perhaps you even own the magnificent 100th Anniversary Les Paul Custom Outfit

 this fellow Mr. Les Paul, his discography is the best place to start.